-At startup, the system sets the gap to the last selected setting.
+At startup, the system defaults to the comfort GAP <----> setting.
 Once activated, the driver can deactivate the system at any time by either pressing the brake pedal or pressing the steering wheel ON/OFF control.
 In addition, the driver can temporarily increase the vehicle speed above the current speed by manually pressing on the accelerator pedal.